Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/uart.md

 #### Function

-从串口读取数据
+Reading data from the serial port

 #### Parameters

-* uartN:串口号
+* uartN: serial number
-* dataToWrite:读取的数据存放的位置
+* the location of the data stored by the dataToWrite: read
-* length:需要读取的数据长度
+* the length of the data to be read by length:
-* timeOutMs:超时时间，单位是毫秒
+* timeOutMs: timeout time, the unit is milliseconds

 #### Return

-* 从串口成功读取到的数据长度
+* Data length read successfully from serial port

 ---